PS221768/Project-5/Flutter/Readme.md

-In here there will be a phone app made with flutter
+This directory contains the source for the phone app made with Flutter.